bitcointranscripts/bitcointranscripts/chaincode-labs/chaincode-residency/2019-06-25-fabrice-drouin-attack-vectors-of-lightning-network.md

 Fabrice: Yes.

-Audience Member: But if you’re locking it up, eventually you’ll get it back (inaudible)
+Audience Member: But if you're locking it up, eventually you'll get it back (inaudible)

 Fabrice: Yes but it can still be a bit annoying.
 There's also resource usage attacks.
 If you look at the type of queries that Lightning nodes are supposed to serve, some of these queries can be quite expensive and especially the syncing your routing table is really expensive and using range queries can also be a bit expensive.
 So if you connect to a node you request routing table dump, you disconnect, you try again, you disconnect, try again, this can be really annoying for the serving node.
 So that could also be used to just lock up resources on your servers.

 # Preimage reuse

 Something that is really bad, but it's something that happens with most protocols is reusing random byte use.
-If you pay once, suppose Alice buys something from Carol, she pays once and for some reason Carol’s website is not too good, it's reusing the same pre-image.
+If you pay once, suppose Alice buys something from Carol, she pays once and for some reason Carol's website is not too good, it's reusing the same preimage.
 So now Alice will see...
 We try to pay a second time but if someone has seen that preimage, if Bob knows the preimage of a payment it's supposed to relay, it will not relay it, it will send back the preimage.
 This is really bad because Alice will have a valid proof of payment.
 She will have a payment request signed by Carol.
 She will have the matching preimage so she can go to Carol and say I've paid you, give me whatever you are supposed to send.
 It looks pretty bad and there are many, many ways you can end up with bad random generators, many ways you can end up with reusing a value that is supposed to be random.
 And if you try to be clever, if you try to come up with a nice scheme for generating payment hashes and payment preimages, this is a bug that you could actually hit and it's really bad.

 # Probing Attacks